Yalwal: Mining

 Gold was first discovered in the area by Rev W.B.
 Clarke in 1852.
 Successful sluicing operations began in 1870 by J. Sivewright and party but were disrupted by the great flood of 1871.
 In 1872 open cut mining operations were begun at the Pinnacle when the main reef was discovered.
 The first shafts were sunk in the Homeward Bound mine in 1872 with payable gold found in 1874.
 In 1875, the first stamp battery (5 head) was erected.
-In 1880 a mail receiving station was opened and in 1884 a public school opened, it closed in 1918, reopened in 1924 and finally closed in 1928.
+1934 was the last discovery with the Fountainhead.

 The quartz reefs there could be exceptionally rich.
 One crushing, in 1895, of nine tons of rock, yielded 337.5 ounces of gold.

+Mining village

-Yalwal Post Office opened on 1 January 1883.
+In 1880 a mail receiving station was opened and Yalwal Post Office opened on 1 January 1883.
+In 1884 a public school opened; it closed in 1918, reopened in 1924 and finally closed in 1928.

 In 1895 the nearby Grassy Gully mine was discovered.
 In 1890 all the usable scrap iron in the town was bought by scrap dealers from Nowra.
 Further dismantling of the town occurred during the First World War when building materials were used for the war effort.

-1934 was the last discovery with the Fountainhead.

 In 1939 devastating bushfire destroyed most of what was left of the town with only one residence, one shop and the Post Office surviving.
 There was one fatality.
 Another bushfire, in 1953, destroyed five buildings, including the Post Office and three houses; twelve people survived by staying in the creek until the danger had passed, as had seventeen people in the 1939 fire.

+After mining

 Mining operations after the 1939 fire dwindled, until 1971, when the Shoalhaven Council finished construction of the Danjera Dam which flooded most of the former town site and the lower mines.